psychospace/psychospace.info/Sacred/High Sacred/Region of Grander/Miraclesfield/CHARACTERS/Lylian Burgitsk.md

 She is a 10th-level crown paladin.

 # History
-A childhood friend of the prince [[Linnaeus Dino|Linnaeus]], Lylian traveled with him on more than one occasion, idolizing him.
+A childhood friend of the prince [[Lazuli Dino|Linnaeus]], Lylian traveled with him on more than one occasion, idolizing him.

 Following their separation from most of House Burgitsk's [[Burgitsk Houseguard|honor guard]] just before their arrival in [[Rainbow Ridge]], Lylian sent [[Wandar Burgitsk|Wandar]], her mother, a letter regarding her trip to [[Puzzledam]] to hold her safely until the storm passed.
 Secretly, though, suspicious of [[Ikabod Caruso]], she conducted investigations into him during the half-month the first arc took place in.